AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/oac-quickview-tab.md

 ---
 title: "The [!UICONTROL QuickView] tab"
-description: The QuickView tab explains the different alert types you may see including those on low disk pace and server usage
+description: The QuickView tab explains the different alert types you may see including those on low disk pace and server usage.
 ---

 # The [!UICONTROL QuickView] tab